jjvanzon/JJs-Reference-Architecture/patterns/comments.md

 ====================

-A way to centralize and reuse comments: a technique to improve code documentation.
+A way to centralize and reuse comments: a technique to improve your docs in code.

 - [What are XML Doc Comments?](#what-are-xml-doc-comments)
 - [Declutter Your Code!](#declutter-your-code)